TOMMY WISEAU 💖

 Even though Tommy never reveals his age, I think it’s pretty obvious.

-So it’s safe to assume that he is in a “higher risk” demographic.
+Based on his love of WW2 films, I think it’s safe to assume that he is in a “higher risk” demographic.

-I text him consistently to check in.
+I text him regularly to check in.
+I am very regular.

 I receive few responses.